WorldGUI: An Interactive Benchmark for Desktop GUI Automation from Any Starting Point: Introduction

 \section{Introduction}

-Graphical User Interface (GUI) automation has become a prominent research area, driven by the need to enhance user productivity.
-This domain encompasses software usage, file management, office design, coding, and web browsing.
-Building upon Multimodal Large Language Models (MLLMs) such as GPT-4o~\cite{gpt4o} and Claude-3.5 \cite{claude3.5}, GUI agents have the potential to solve various computer tasks to avoid repetitive work or as an AI assistant to enhance productivity efficiency.
+Graphical User Interface (GUI) automation has emerged as a promising direction for productivity-oriented AI systems.
+With the rapid advancement of Multimodal Large Language Models (MLLMs) such as GPT-5~\citep{gpt-5} and Claude-4-Sonnet~\citep{claude4}, GUI agents have demonstrated the potential to assist users in software usage, file management, office design, coding, and web browsing, reducing repetitive work and improving workflow efficiency.

-GUI automation operates in a \textit{dynamic} environment, which goes beyond the traditional computer vision tasks like image recognition \cite{he2016deep} and visual question answering \cite{antol2015vqa, VQAv2}.
-However, current online GUI benchmarks such as WebArena \cite{webarena}, WebVoyager \cite{webvoyager}, and WindowsAgentArena \cite{windowsagentarena} do not capture this dynamism.
-Currently, most GUI benchmarks \cite{OSWorld, windowsagentarena, assistgui, webarena, visualwebarena, webvoyager} focus on initial and final states, measuring success rates but overlooking the state variety in real GUI scenarios.
-These benchmarks often ignore situations where: (1) The software interface is not in its default state.
-(2) The human-computer interactions may start from the intermediate state of a specific task.
-(3) Differences in agent robustness, where agents with the same low success rate (e.g., 20\%) may vary in their ability to self-reflection, but these abilities cannot be measured in a \textit{static} setting.
-As a result, these benchmarks fail to comprehensively assess the GUI agents.